 The editorial board publishes exclusively original materials, articles that have neither been published before nor submitted for publication in other journals.

-For all submitted materials, the level of uniqueness of the author's text is determined by the appropriate software: https://advego.com/antiplagiat/ (for texts in Russian) and http://plagiarisma.net/ (for texts in English).
-Manuscripts in which plagiarism or text borrowing were found without referencess to the original source are rejected by the editorial board.
+For all submitted materials, the level of uniqueness of the author's text is determined by the appropriate software: https://unicheck.com/uk-ua.
+Manuscripts in which plagiarism or text borrowing were found without references to the original source are rejected by the editorial board.

 The forms of plagiarism include: